-Heb 11:6 saved witnessing Saint Paul that With what faith children "without faith it is impossible to please 5 come to baptism God."
+Heb 11:6 saved... witnessing Saint Paul that

+With what faith children come to baptism God."
 And therefore, of truth, faith they have.
 For though they come to the baptism,

 Now ask I, therefore, Tyndale: Which kind of faith is this?
 The historical faith or the feeling faith?
 Not the historical, I trow.
 For the children have not yet neither read nor heard many stories.
 Wherefore it must needs be, by Tyndale's own tale, the feeling faith.
 For more kinds of faith putteth he not but those twain, nor none sufficient for salvation but only that same one; and sufficient must the faith be that the child receiveth in the baptism... for else were the child never the rather saved in case he died, as many children do, in the chrism cloth or in the cradle.